 If you won’t have access to hire car whilst in the area, it is possible to book a number of day tours and cruises around Lake Windemere.

 This article was written in conjunction with Emirates but all words and opinions are my own.
-All prices current 2013.
+All prices are subject to change.